4) Divorce in the Bible

 If the spouse is unfaithful, is divorce mandatory?

 The example of Hosea and Gomer shows that even infidelity can be forgiven and the marriage restored.
 Divorce is permitted in case of adultery, but not mandatory.
-Forgiveness and reconciliation are always preferable when possible.
+Forgiveness is always Christian; reconciliation, however, requires real repentance, safety, and honest rebuilding of trust.
+In situations of violence, abuse, or risk, the person should seek immediate protection and mature pastoral guidance.

 And Now?